rodekruis/cash-program-design-wizard/README.md

 ## Deployment(s)

+For both the front- & back-end a shared configuration is used.

+Prepare the correct configuration in the `.env`-file, based on the example: [.env.example](./.env.example).
+ For more information, see: [`dotenv`](https://www.npmjs.com/package/dotenv).

+      cp .env.example .env

 ### How to deploy the front-end/client app

 The front-end/client app can be deployed as a static single-page-app or PWA.

-- Prepare the correct configuration in the `.env`-file, based on the example: [.env.example](./.env.example).
-  For more information, see: [`dotenv`](https://www.npmjs.com/package/dotenv).

-      cp .env.example .env
+- Make sure the `.env`-configuration is prepared.
 - Run: (from the root-folder)

       npm run build:production --prefix client

 - This will generate a folder with all HTML, JS, JSON and SVG assets: [`client/www`](./client/www/)
 - This can be deployed to any hosting-solution (supporting HTTPS), using [this server configuration](https://angular.io/guide/deployment#server-configuration).

 - The development-preview is automatically deployed using:
-  - GitHub-Actions
-    - The workflow is defined in: [`.github/workflows/azure-static-web-apps-....yml`](.github/workflows/azure-static-web-apps-orange-grass-0aefaa103.yml)
+  - A GitHub-Action: The workflow is defined in: [`.github/workflows/azure-static-web-apps-....yml`](.github/workflows/azure-static-web-apps-orange-grass-0aefaa103.yml)
   - And the [Azure Static Web App service](https://azure.microsoft.com/en-us/services/app-service/static/).
     - The configuration used is in: [`staticwebapp.config.json`](client/staticwebapp.config.json)
     - See documentation about the format in [this example configuration file](https://docs.microsoft.com/en-us/azure/static-web-apps/configuration#example-configuration-file)

+### How to deploy the back-end/server API

+The back-end/server API can be deployed as a stand-alone Node.js web-app (connected to a database).

+- Make sure the `.env`-configuration is prepared.
+- Run: (from the root-folder)

+      npm run build --prefix server

+- This will generate a folder with all required code: [`server/dist/`](./server/dist/)
+- This can be deployed/run as a Node.js service with `npm start`

+- The development-preview is automatically deployed via [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) using:
+  - A GitHub-Action: The workflow is defined in: [`.github/workflows/main_CPDW-development.yml`](.github/workflows/main_CPDW-Development.yml)

 ## License